Altasciences Conducts Successful First-in-Human Trial for Acurx Pharmaceuticals' Novel Antibiotic to Treat C. Difficile Infection

 About Altasciences

 Altasciences is a forward-thinking, mid-size contract research organization offering pharmaceutical and biotechnology companies a proven, flexible approach to preclinical and clinical pharmacology studies, including formulation, manufacturing, and analytical services.
 For over 25 years, Altasciences has been partnering with sponsors to help support educated, faster, and more complete early drug development decisions.
-Altasciences’ integrated, full-service solutions include preclinical safety testing, clinical pharmacology and proof of concept, bioanalysis, program management, medical writing, biostatistics, clinical monitoring, and data management, all customizable to specific sponsor requirements.
+Altasciences’ integrated, full-service solutions include preclinical safety testing, clinical pharmacology and proof of concept, bioanalysis, program management, medical writing, biostatistics, and data management, all customizable to specific sponsor requirements.
 Altasciences helps sponsors get better drugs to the people who need them, faster.

 CONTACT: